|

 proud bearer of it !)

-- Médaille des Arts et Lettres (striped), for artists,
+- Médaille des Arts et Lettres (striped ribbon), for artists,

 often awarded to foreign artists